shadow-robot/sr-build-tools/docker/README.md

 * -l or --launchhand        Specify if hand driver should start when double clicking desktop icon (default: true)
 * -bt or --buildtoolsbranch Specify the Git branch for sr-build-tools (default: master)
 * -ck or --customerkey      Flag to prompt for customer key for uploading files to AWS
-* -cn or --customername     Specify the name in quotes of the customer/company/organisation for AWS upload emails (default: "Shadow customer")
+* -cn or --customername     Specify the name of the customer/company/organisation (no spaces) for AWS upload emails (default: "Shadow_customer")

 To begin with, the one-liner checks the installation status of docker.
 If docker is not installed then a new clean installation is performed.
 If the required image is private, then a valid Docker Hub account with pull credentials from Shadow Robot's Docker Hub is required.
 Then, the specified docker image is pulled and a docker